php-dev-br/laravel-doc-pt-br/queues.md

 > {tip} To keep the `queue:work` process running permanently in the background, you should use a process monitor such as [Supervisor](#supervisor-configuration) to ensure that the queue worker does not stop running.

 Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).

-#### Processing A Single Job

-The `--once` option may be used to instruct the worker to only process a single job from the queue:

-    php artisan queue:work --once

 #### Specifying The Connection & Queue